brunohjs/rasa-model-report/README.md

    - If you haven't installed it, see [how to install](https://github.com/brunohjs/rasa-model-report#-installation).
 6. The result will be in the `model_report.md` file generated in the project root folder.

-Below, I created this video to show how to use the **rasa-model-report**.
+Below, I created this video to show how to use the **rasa-model-report v1.0.0**.
 I used the Rasa sample project (from `rasa-init` command).
 In this [link](https://github.com/brunohjs/rasa-model-report/blob/main/docs/markdown/sample_model_report.md) is the generated report.

 https://user-images.githubusercontent.com/26513013/206880601-3145c3d6-e05f-4221-ba16-6a6da06a1edb.mp4